ddbj/www/_ddbj/file-format-e.md

 ### Requirements for Describing DATATYPE  {#Requirements_for_Describing_DATATYPE}

-  - Please enter the name of type, WGS, TLS, TPA, or TPA-WGS in the Value for Qualifier: type.
+  - Please enter the name of type, WGS, TLS, TPA, TPA-WGS, TPA-TSA or TPA-TLS in the Value for Qualifier: type.
   - Please describe the DATATYPE feature in the [COMMON](#common) entry.

 ## KEYWORD  {#keyword}